International Volleyball Hall of Fame: History

-In 1971 the Greater Holyoke Chamber of Commerce established a committee to campaign for the founding of the Volleyball Hall of Fame in Holyoke, Massachusetts.
+In 1971, the Greater Holyoke Chamber of Commerce established a committee to campaign for the founding of the Volleyball Hall of Fame in Holyoke, Massachusetts.

-By 1977 signs had been set up as people entered the city touting Holyoke, as the "Home of the Volleyball Hall of Fame", however for years newspapers would write stories lampooning the city as people attempted to find it, only to see a small display case of memorabilia that alternated between being hosted by the Chamber of Commerce and Wistariahurst Museum.
-In 1978, the committee incorporated as Holyoke Volleyball Hall of Fame, Inc., a nonprofit corporation established for the purpose of planning, promoting, establishing and maintaining a living memorial to the sport of volleyball.
-The name of the corporation was changed to the International Volleyball Hall of Fame by resolution of the Board of Directors on July 17, 2014.
+By 1977, the city of Holyoke installed signs declaring the location as the "Home of the Volleyball Hall of Fame".
+However, the advertised attraction was merely a small display case of memorabilia that alternated between being hosted by the Chamber of Commerce and Wistariahurst Museum.
+In 1978, the committee incorporated as Holyoke Volleyball Hall of Fame, The Volleyball Hall of Fame aims to preserve and promote the history, culture, and values of volleyball while honoring the outstanding athletes, coaches, referees, administrators, and other influential figures associated with the sport.

 A small exhibit dedicated to the history of volleyball and the hall of fame's inductees opened in a 1600 sqft section of the renovated Skinner Mill Warehouse on June 6, 1987 - a building built in 1949 to store silk fabric produced by the famous Skinner Mill in Holyoke.
 The mill itself was destroyed by fire in 1980.

 In 1998, the exhibit was expanded and moved to a permanent 5000 sqft location in the Skinner Mill Warehouse in downtown Holyoke's Heritage State Park sharing the building with the Holyoke Children's Museum.

 The IVHF museum now features exhibits honoring each year's inductees, a replica of a full-size volleyball court, sport timelines, photos, and unique and meaningful memorabilia of the sport along with an interactive video kiosk, a special inductee display area, and a gift shop.

 In 1985, William G. Morgan (inventor of volleyball) was posthumously inducted into the hall as its first member.
-A total of 140 men and women from 25 countries around the world have since been inducted into the International Volleyball Hall of Fame.
+As of 2025, a total of 185 men and women from 28 countries around the world have been inducted into the International Volleyball Hall of Fame.

-Current inductees (147 persons)
+Inductees by category

-The following tables, pre-sorted chronologically, enumerate all of the inductees to the Volleyball Hall of Fame through 2019.
+The following tables, pre-sorted chronologically, enumerate all of the inductees to the Volleyball Hall of Fame through 2025.